tasmota/docs/Buttons-and-Switches.md

 At the time when the circuit is closed, Tasmota will send `ON` and opening the circuit sends `OFF`.

-> You want to use `SwitchMode 1` when connecting a [toggle switch](https://en.wikipedia.org/wiki/Switch#Toggle_switch) (e.g. a classic light switch) to your  device.
+> [!TIP] You want to use `SwitchMode 1` when connecting a [toggle switch](https://en.wikipedia.org/wiki/Switch#Toggle_switch) (e.g. a classic light switch) to your  device.
 This way the "software switch" will mirror the state of the "hardware switch".
 If the real switch is in the "ON" position, the state in Tasmota  is `ON` as well.

 **`SwitchMode 2`**
 Set switch to inverted follow mode (`0 = ON`, `1 = OFF`)

 At the time when the circuit is closed, Tasmota will send `OFF` and opening the circuit sends `ON`.

->When connecting a momentary switch (i.e., a push-button) you will want to use `SwitchMode 3..7`.
+> [!TIP] When connecting a momentary switch (i.e., a push-button) you will want to use `SwitchMode 3..7`.

 **`SwitchMode 3`**
 Set push-button mode (`0 = TOGGLE`, `1 = ON` (_default_))